RIFO: Pushing the Efficiency of Programmable Packet Schedulers: Introduction

 We summarize our main contributions as follows: \begin{itemize} \item We present \systemname, a programmable packet scheduler that is simple, resource-efficient, scalable, and implementable at line rate in existing programmable switches.
 It is based on multi-criteria decision-making normalization techniques, carefully chosen admission criteria, and uses small guaranteed admission buffers. \systemname maintains only two statistics about the recently seen packets' ranks ($Min$ and $Max$).

-\item Our large-scale simulations of RIFO report up to 2.9x lower FCT for large flows, when the workload contains a significant share of large flows (e.g. Datamining workloads), and robust performance across all workloads, compared with state-of-the-art programmable schedulers.
+\item Our large-scale simulations of \systemname report up to 4.91x lower FCT for large flows, when the workload contains a significant share of large flows (e.g., datamining workload), and robust performance across all workloads, compared with state-of-the-art programmable schedulers.
 Similar results hold for realizing fair queuing. \item We find that \systemname is robust across various rank distributions, by studying both our approach and existing programmable schedulers under more traffic traces compared to other admission-based packet schedulers.
-This sheds light on the performance of scheduling algorithms in various conditions. \item We present a proof-of-concept implementation on Tofino switches~\cite{tofino}, using just five processing stages.
-Our comparisons with other implementations demonstrate improvements in hardware resource consumption metrics, 6.9x compared with AIFO and 15.3x with SP-PIFO. \item As a contribution to the research community, to ensure reproducibility and facilitate follow-up work, we will make our source code and experimental artifacts publicly available together with this paper~\footnote{https://github.com/mostafaei/RIFO}. \end{itemize}
+This sheds light on the performance of scheduling algorithms in various conditions. \item \ToN{We present a proof-of-concept implementation on Tofino switches~\cite{tofino}, using just five processing stages.
+Our comparisons with other implementations demonstrate improvements in hardware resource consumption metrics, 2.54x compared with AIFO and 6.55x with SP-PIFO. \item To contribute to the research community and ensure reproducibility, we will make our source code and experimental artifacts publicly available alongside this paper.} \end{itemize}